dozoisch/react-redux-provide/README.md

 1. Build your entire app's view layer first - i.e., all your components become as "dumb" as possible.

-2. Decorate your components with `@provide`, which allows you to specify - as `propTypes` - exactly the data and actions said components need from [`redux`](https://github.com/rackt/redux), using as many stores and/or combining providers as necessary.  **Providers are automatically assigned to the components that need them.**
+2. Decorate your components with `@provide`, which allows you to specify - as `propTypes` - exactly the data and actions said components need from [`redux`](https://github.com/rackt/redux), using as many stores and/or combining providers as necessary.

+  **Note: Providers are automatically assigned to the components that need them.**

 3. Pass context as props at any level (though typically only the root component is necessary) to any component decorated with `@provide`.